Consumer Advisory Panel

 • financial literacy experts

-The Panel will meet up to six times a year (minimum of two meetings), and additional meetings may be called as required.
+The Panel will meet up to seven times a year (minimum of two meetings), and additional meetings may be called as required.

-The Consumer Office will provide all Secretariat, Administrative and Policy support to the Chair and Panel more broadly (as required).
+The Consumer Office will provide all secretariat, administrative and policy support to the Chair, Vice-Chair, and the Panel more broadly (as required).
 A member of the Consumer Office will attend each Panel meeting as an observer and record the meeting summary.

 The Consumer Office may also invite observers and/or experts to assist the Panel in its duties.
 The CEO and other FSRA staff from Core Regulatory areas, Policy, Legal and Public Affairs, are ex-officio members of the Panel (non-quorum) and will attend when relevant matters are raised at meetings.

-The agenda for each meeting will be prepared by Consumer Office in consultation with the Chair.
-The Chair will work with the Consumer Office on the development of proposed meeting agendas.
-The final agenda for each meeting will be provided to each Panel member, targeting seven days in advance of each meeting, together with appropriate briefing materials.
+The agenda for each meeting will be prepared by Consumer Office in consultation with the Chair and/or Vice-Chair.
+The final agenda and relevant materials for each meeting will be provided to Panel members at least seven days in advance of each meeting.

-The Panel, through the Consumer Office, is intended to provide an annual report to FSRA on its key activities and the report may be published on the FSRA website, incorporated into the FSRA annual report or published elsewhere.
+The Panel, through the Consumer Office, will provide an annual report to FSRA on its key activities.
+The report will be published on the FSRA website, included in the FSRA annual report or published elsewhere.

-The Freedom of Information and Protection of Privacy Act, as amended, will (unless otherwise specified by FSRA) apply to information provided to the Panel and to material prepared by or for the Panel for presentation or delivery to FSRA’s Chief Consumer Officer.
+The Freedom of Information and Protection of Privacy Act. will (unless otherwise specified by FSRA) apply to information provided to the Panel and to materials prepared by or for the Panel for presentation or delivery to FSRA.

 Panel members may be required to sign a Non-Disclosure Agreement (NDA) before assuming a position on the Panel or for specific meetings.